 5. Can you help me with visa/I-20/immigration questions?

-Questions along these lines should be directed to our office of UNT-International at email@example.com
+Questions along these lines should be directed to our office of International Studies and Programs at firstname.lastname@example.org

 6. Is it possible to obtain a graduate degree while I work during the day?

 Yes!
 When possible, our classes are scheduled on a rotating basis so that during any two year period every regularly-offered class is scheduled at night some time during that period.
 Most classes are offered once per year, where the scheduling switches between daytime scheduling and nighttime scheduling on alternate years.
-To see current course offerings, check with the Department of Computer Science and Engineering for a current schedule of classes or go to current schedule link.
+To see current course offerings: http://registrar.unt.edu/registration/schedule-of-classes.

 Opportunities for financial support at UNT are good for our best students, but are very competitive.
 The department typically supports around 35 students.
 To be eligible for financial support, students must have completed any required undergraduate leveling courses and be taking graduate courses.
 English language testing is required of all international students supported by a departmental assistantship, and for teaching positions students must be English language certified.
 This is not the same as the University test for English proficiency.